 These personalized Christmas stocking name tags would also work great as personalized Christmas ornaments to decorate your tree.
 Add the year to your design and collecting them from year to year could be a nice family tradition.

-The easiest way to make a Christmas stocking is provided by Jayne at Chalking Up Success.
+If you need stockings to go with your new personalized name tags, my friend Jayne at Chalking Up Success provides the easiest way to make a Christmas stocking.
 A beginner-friendly, step-by-step tutorial with a free Christmas stocking pattern to download.

 Want some more Christmas decor options, check out these posts.

 You can check out all of my Christmas crafts and diy here.